 - 3 to 5 ice cubes

-Mixed berries (carbohydrates) provide energy and are packed with vitamins, minerals, fiber, and are a natural sweetener.
+This weight loss smoothie recipe uses mixed berries (carbohydrates), which provide energy and are packed with vitamins, minerals, fiber, and are a natural sweetener.
 Chia seeds are incredibly rich in omega-3 fatty acids (healthy fat), protein antioxidants, vitamins and minerals.
 Chia seeds also contain super high levels of soluble and insoluble fiber, making them uncannily filling and a great addition to low-calorie smoothies.

-Filling smoothie ingredients: chia seeds, ground psyllium husks, whey protein, low-fat Greek yogurt.
+Filling healthy smoothie ingredients: chia seeds, ground psyllium husks, whey protein, low-fat Greek yogurt.

 5. BELLY BUSTER

 To make a belly-busting smoothie, add a source of MUFAs (monounsaturated fatty acids) and to aid weight loss add low-fat yogurt.
-Research shows that MUFAs help target belly fat, and yogurt has been shown to aid weight loss and reduce bloating (read more here).
+Research shows that MUFAs help target belly fat, and yogurt has been shown to aid weight loss and reduce bloating (read more about foods to lose belly fat).

 - 1 Tbsp cold-pressed organic flaxseed oil (MUFA)